The CBF is involved in numerous events and workshops. Here an overview of our most recent events:

-This 3 day course is being organised by both the Centre for Genomic Research (CGR) and the Computational Biology Facility (us!).
-We will cover a wide range of topics structured in these themes:
+This 3 day course was organised by both the Centre for Genomic Research (CGR) and the Computational Biology Facility (us!).
+We covered a wide range of topics structured in these themes:

 - Day 1 Introduction to R: data structures, handling data and introduction to functions

 - Day 2: Visualisation: creating ready for publication plots

 - Day 3: Basic statistics covering univariate and some multivariate analyses